For Whom the Bell Tolls

 But For Whom the Bell Tolls does not read as long.
 Partly because the majority of it is dialogue and much of the rest is interior dialogue within the protagonist.

 But mainly because it contains the most vivid scenes, the strongest characters and most intense action you are likely to find in a serious novel.
 All written in Hemingway's leanest prose, without a single unnecessary frill.
-And, for only the second time in a major Hemingway novel, it is written in the third person, albeit strictly from the protagonist's point of view.

 Robert Jordan is a demolitions expert assigned during the Spanish Civil War to work with a Republican unit in the mountains.
 The Spaniards, living in caves and fighting as what we would call guerillas today, are ostensibly led by Pablo, a once noble fighter for democracy who has degenerated into little more than a bandit.
-The real rebel power rests with Pilar, a strong old Spanish woman, one of the most memorable fictional creations in modern times.
+The real rebel power rests with Pilar, a strong old Spanish woman, one of the most memorable fictional creations in Hemingway's work.
 The other members of the group also become well known to us as they fight the enemy and interact among themselves.

 Jordan falls in love with Maria, a traumatized young victim of Franco's Falangist forces.
 But in the end Jordan must serve a higher end than sexual love.